jjloomis/google-and-youtube-basics/README.md

-# YouTube Account Basics
+# Google and YouTube Account Basics

-YouTube Accounts Basics: Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.
+Google and YouTube Account Basics: Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee.

 ## Credits